-The most common causes of nonfatal TBI include falls, car crashes or being struck with a hard object.
+The most common causes of nonfatal TBI include falls, car crashes or being struck by a hard object.
 Falls and suicides cause the most fatalities associated with TBI.
 According to the Centers for Disease Control and Prevention, side effects associated with a TBI may include, impaired memory, thinking, movement, sensations, or emotional changes, such as depression or personality changes.

 How do I prevent a TBI?

 - Talk openly with your healthcare provider about falls risks and prevention